Pixboost/pixboost-js/README.md

 </div>
 ```

-In this example we created hero banner and using "background-image" CSS rule to setup an URL for the image.
+In this example, we created hero banner and using "background-image" CSS rule to setup an URL for the image.

-Using this library you can optimise this image and also make it responsive.
-The syntax is exact the
+Using this library, you can optimise this image and also make it responsive.
+The syntax is exactly the
 same as for [responsive images](#responsive-images), but instead of using `data-pb-picture` attribute
 you should use `data-pb-background`: